drscotthawley/audio-classifier-keras-cnn/README.md

 <hr>
 -- [@drscotthawley](https://drscotthawley.github.io), March 2, 2017

-PS- Thanks to [@WmHHooper](https://github.com/WmHHooper) for explaing what the ROC & AUC mean.
+PS- Thanks to [@WmHHooper](https://github.com/WmHHooper) for explaining what ROC & AUC mean.
 I'm such a noob.